 The Reverend Noah H. Evans, our Rector and pastor, has been with St. Paul's since March 2017.
-Ordained in 2004, previously, Noah served as the Associate Rector of St. Anne's in the Fields Episcopal Church in Lincoln Massachusetts and the Rector of Grace Episcopal Church, Medford, Massachusetts.
+Ordained in 2004, previously, Noah served as the Rector of Grace Episcopal Church, Medford, Massachusetts and as the Associate Rector of St. Anne's in the Fields Episcopal Church in Lincoln Massachusetts.
+Noah was born and raised in Lansing, Michigan.
 He is a graduate of Washington University in Saint Louis and The General Theological Seminary of the Episcopal Church.
 Noah lives in Mt.
-Lebanon, with his wife, the Reverend Sara Irwin and their daughter Adah was born in 2009 and their son Isaiah was born in 2007 and their border-collie rescue dog, North.
-Noah loves cooking, local foods, current events and politics, the intersection of church and society, movies and television and teaching the bible.
+Lebanon, with his wife, the Reverend Sara Irwin, an Episcopal Priest, who serves as the Pastor of St. John Evangelical Lutheran Church in Carnegie.
+Their daughter Adah was born in 2009 and their son Isaiah was born in 2007.
+They have a Golden Retriever (Blue) and three chickens (Noise, Snow Flurry and Buckbeak).
+Noah loves cooking, smoking meat, local foods, current events and politics, the intersection of church and society, movies and television and teaching the bible.
 He was the co-founder of Life Together: the Episcopal Diocese of Massachusetts Young Adult Internship Program and has served on the boards of a number social-justice non-profits.
-His blog can be found at http://getoutoftheark.
+In 2016, Noah received the first Wallace H. Kountze Community Service Award by the Mystic Valley NAACP for his work on multicultural issues.
+He is excited about the inter-generational energy at St. Paul's and helping to lead the congregation to more boldly serve the wider community and the world.
+His blog can be found at http://getoutoftheark.blogs

 Douglas Starr, D.M.A., is Director of Music and Arts at St. Paul’s Episcopal Church, Mt.
 Lebanon, Pennsylvania, where he conducts the Chancel Choir, early service Contemporary Ensemble and oversees the Friends of Music Guild Concert Series.
 He is an organ recitalist, a bass soloist, a voice teacher and an active composer of sacred and secular choral music published with Beckenhorst, Lawson-Gould, and G.I.A.
 Along with his wife Annette, many of his compositions can be found on their website, TierneyStarrmusic.com.